PgDip in Healthcare Management (HCM)

 Tuition fee

 Remarks: The Institute will provide and arrange accommodation and meals (except dinner) for all modules offline and during the overseas study tour.
-Students are responsible for covering their own transportation, visa fees and other expenses.
-Students may also opt out of the accommodation or meals arranged by the Institute but will be responsible for any costs incurred thereof.
-In addition, if due to the pandemic or any other reasons and the above modules are completed online, or if the above accommodation and meals are not undertaken, the Institute will not refund any money to the students or cover any additional accommodation and meals.
+Students are responsible for covering their own transportation, visa fees and other expenses, etc. Students may also opt out of the accommodation or meals arranged by the Institute but will be responsible for any costs incurred thereof.
+In addition, if, due to the pandemic or any other reasons and the above modules are completed online, or if the above accommodation and meals are not undertaken, the Institute will not refund any money to the student or cover any additional accommodation and meals.

-To encourage alumni of the HKU Institute for China Business (HKU ICB) to practise the idea of "lifelong learning" and achieve higher career goals, HKU ICB has set up the "Lifelong Learning Scholarship" (HK$30,000 per eligible alumnus).
-ICB alumni who continue to strive for excellence will be supported to pursue further studies in a series of senior executive programmes in partnership with prestigious academic institutions in the world.
+To encourage alumni of the HKU Institute for China Business (HKU ICB) to practise the idea of "lifelong learning" and achieve higher career goals, HKU ICB has set up the "Lifelong Learning Scholarship" (HK$40,000 per eligible alumnus).
+ICB alumni who continue to strive for excellence will be supported to pursue further studies in a series of senior executive programmes such as the Executive Diploma programmes in partnership with the business school of the University of Cambridge, medical schools of prestigious academic institutions in the United States and Euromed Marseille Ecole de Management.